Jordan-Morrison/PokedexGo/README.md

 If you're unfamiliar with adding apps to your home screen from the browser then you can follow the following tutorial:
 [iOS Web App Tutorial](https://streamable.com/aycun)

 I do currently have a working native version for iOS, however have no way of distributing it.
-Apple does not allow installation of apps from sources other than the App Store unless your phone is jailbroken.
-There are a few ways of code sigining ipa files to install without jailbreak, however these often vary from person to person and get patched rather quickly.
-If you know a way to distribute the app then please let me know :) I can also post an unsigned ipa for those interested in installing with a jailbreak or other code signing service.
+Apple does not allow installation of apps from sources other than the App Store.
+There are a few ways of code sigining ipa files such as [iOS App Signer](https://dantheman827.github.io/ios-app-signer/) or jailbreaking, however these methods are considered un-safe by some and are often patched quite quickly.
+If you know a way to distribute the app (for free) then please let me know :) I can also post an unsigned ipa for those interested in installing with a jailbreak or other code signing service.

 ## Planned Features
 The following are just some of the planned features for Pokedex Go.